Lambrook School, Winkfield Row

 LAMBROOK SCHOOL, WINKFIELD ROW, BERKSHIRE

 Lambrook School is a bucolic day and boarding prep school near Ascot that definitely has the wow factor.
-Co-educational with 560 pupils (56% boys/ 44%girls) – just about capacity – the school is set in 52 acres of frankly stunning grounds.
-The main building is a grand white house and, when you go inside, it’s light, spacious and absolutely pristine.
+Co-educational with 560 pupils (56% boys/ 44% girls) – just about capacity – the school is set in 52 acres of stunning grounds, giving plenty of fresh air and fun to free-range kids.
+The main building is a grand white manor house and, when you go inside, it’s light, spacious and absolutely pristine.
 If you like your schools homely yet polished, you’re in the right place.

 The school dates back to 1860 and was set up to educate the sons of Windsor Castle courtiers.
 But those days are long gone.
 It’s now a buzzy co-ed prep for 3 to 13 year olds, that has Berkshire and London parents clambering to get their children on the waiting list.
 Yes, there is one and you need to be thinking about a year ahead.

-You’d expect any prep school charging around £20k a year to have top notch sport, drama and music facilities, and Lambrook has stepped up to plate, having invested heavily over the last few years, with the requisite high spec performing arts centre, a 25m indoor swimming pool, full size astroturf pitch, 9-hole golf course, outdoor adventure play area and spingly spangly nursery and pre-prep areas.
-The big headline all-lights-flashing development is the impressive new £6million Art, Design and Technology building – the paint is barely dry and the builders are just finishing up.
-But it’s looking super fly.
+You’d expect any prep school charging around £20k a year to have top notch sport, drama and music facilities.
+Lambrook’s stepped up to plate, having invested heavily with the requisite high-spec performing arts centre, a 25m indoor pool, full-size astroturf pitch, nine-hole golf course, outdoor adventure play area and nursery and pre-prep areas.
+An impressive new £6million Art, Design and Technology building opened a few years ago which looks super fly.

-There’s a bright spacious art studio, science labs, an exhibition/meeting space with awesome outlook across the playing fields (take cover here on rainy match days, parents), two large computer suites, a design and tech suite, digital learning centre, rehearsal studio, new changing rooms and classrooms.
+The building provides a bright spacious art studio, science labs, an exhibition/meeting space with dreamy outlook across the playing fields (take cover here on rainy match days, parents), two large computer suites, a design and tech suite, digital learning centre, rehearsal studio, new changing rooms and classrooms.
 I mean, they’ve thrown the kitchen sink at this project.
-I’m the least arty or techy person on the on the planet and even I wanted to get stuck in and create something.
+I’m the least arty or techy person on the on the planet and even I wanted to get stuck in.

-Lambrook is your flexible friend when it comes to boarding.
-Roughly 75% of kids board in some capacity, either weekly, flexi or occasional (there’s no termly option here), and the two boarding houses (the girls are in Lambrook House, boys in Westfield) offering 50 beds, are well above average.
-I particularly love the online booking system too, allowing parents to organise a school sleepover without too much effort (providing there’s a bed).
-Note to self, be more organised than usual.
+Lambrook is your flexible friend.
+Boarding is hugely popular here, offering weekly, flexi or occasional (there’s no termly option here).
+The two boarding houses (the girls are in Lambrook House, boys in Westfield) offering 50 beds, are well above average.
+I particularly love the online booking system, allowing parents to organise a school sleepover w .

 100 per cent of children at the school pass the Common Entrance exam – as a non-selective school that’s a big academic tick.
-Headline news is that this June they achieved 13 Scholarships out of a year group of 43 children – 11 boys secured places at Eton, while others are skipping off to Downe House, Wellington, Bradfield and Charterhouse.
-There’s a lot to be said for small class sizes (max 16) and quality teaching staff.
+Headline news is that this Junethey achieved 13 Scholarships out of a year group of 43 children – 11 boys secured places at Eton, while others are skipping off to Downe House, Wellington, Bradfield and Charterhouse.
+There’s a lot to be said for small class sizes and quality teaching staff.

 Jonathan Perry has been head since 2010 and is charm personified.
-He is ambitious for the school, but feels a duty to give the children in his care the ‘feathers to fly’.
-It goes way beyond soaring academics and successes on the sports field.
-He is passionate about producing well-rounded, world ready children – confident, community minded, well-mannered, with a lust for learning.
+He is ambitious for the school, but feels a duty to give the children in his care the ‘feathers to fly’ and give them the tools to spread their wings and soar when they leave.
+It might sound cheesy, but Jonathan is passionate about producing well-rounded, world ready children – confident, community minded, well-mannered, with a lust for learning.

 Shall we start with the bees?
 Lambrook has its own hives and bee-keeping is just one of the gazillion extra-curricular activities here – Lambrook honey anyone?
 Yum.
-Bees not your bag?
-No problemo, there’s film making, animation, scuba diving, Mini Masterchef, polo (we’re near Ascot and horse riding is practically the law), skiing, survival, recycling, fencing, trampolining, debating, recycling.
+Head down to Elisabeth’s Orchard and you’ll also find chickens (eggs collected for brekkie every day by the borders) and pigs.
+Not your bag?
+No problemo, there’s film making, animation, scuba diving, Mini Masterchef, polo (it’s near Ascot and horse riding is practically the law), skiing, survival, recycling, fencing, trampolining, debating, recycling.
 The list is long… very, very long.

 You’ll never have to wash a muddy sports kit… EVER!
 The children’s laundry is all taken care of at school from sweaty socks to wet towels.
 Giddy with excitement at the thought of it.

 There is a bit of trend for schools to blur the sporting gender stereotypes.
-With so many brilliant national role models in women’s football, rugby and cricket, it’s great to see Lambrook girls regularly playing cricket.
-There’s still work to be done to see more football and rugby being played – and on the flip side see more boys taking dance lessons – but until more schools take the leap, matches are going to be few and far between.
-Where’s the fun in that?
+With so many brilliant national role models in women’s football, rugby and cricket, it’s great to see Lambrook girls regularly playing football and cricket competitively, with touch rugby played as part of activity programme.
+On the flip side boys can do ballet and dance.
+More schools are taking the leap, so matches schedule is improving, but there’s room for improvement.
 Come on, let’s make this happen, people.

 WRAP AROUND CARE